 You may notice that [get] is in brackets.
 It designates that the prefix get is default for the status command.
 This means that when you execute status without specifying any prefix, it will actually use the default prefix (in this case get status).
 Using commands without a prefix saves time when typing.
 Usually get is the default prefix for most commands, but you need to be sure what the default prefix is for a particular command and that it is exactly what you want to execute.

 Prefix / Operation

 A prefix is an operation.
-The GET prefix will give you information about how a certain feature of ESET Mail Security is configured or show you the status (such as GET ANTIVIRUS STATUS will show you current protection status).
+The GET prefix will give you information about how a certain feature of ESET Security for Microsoft SharePoint is configured or show you the status (such as GET ANTIVIRUS STATUS will show you current protection status).
 The SET prefix will configure functionality or change its status (SET ANTIVIRUS STATUS ENABLED will activate protection).